dn3s/tumbltool/README.md

 #Tumbltool

 Test and deploy tumblr themes with ease! _WARNING: Work in progress.
-Refer to the [issues page](https://github.com/dn3s/tumbltool/issues) for current, major problems._
+Refer to the [issues page](https://github.com/dn3s/tumbltool/issues) for current problems._

 ##Installation